2019 Vault Rankings

 The Portfolio segment includes Almay and SinfulColors in color cosmetics; American Crew in men's grooming products; CND in nail polishes, gel nail color and nail enhancements; Cutex nail care products; Pure Ice in nail polishes; and Mitchum in anti-perspirant deodorants.
-The segment's brands also included Crème of Nature (hair care), Natural Honey (body care), and Llongueras (hair color).
+The segment's brands also included Crème of Nature (hair care), and Llongueras (hair color).

-The Fragrances segment includes the Juicy Couture, Britney Spears, Elizabeth Taylor, Christina Aguilera, Giorgio Beverly Hills, Ed Hardy, Charlie, Lucky Brand, Jennifer Aniston, Mariah Carey, Halston, Geoffrey Beene, AllSaints and Wildfox brands, among others.
+The Fragrances segment includes the Juicy Couture, Britney Spears, Elizabeth Taylor, Christina Aguilera, Giorgio Beverly Hills, Ed Hardy, Charlie, Lucky Brand, Jennifer Aniston, Mariah Carey, Halston, Geoffrey Beene, AllSaints and White Diamonds brands, among others.

 Elizabeth Arden distributes and sells fragrances, skin care, and color cosmetics to prestige retailers with a portfolio of brands that includes Skin Illuminating, SUPERSTART, Prevage, Eight Hour Cream, and Elizabeth Arden Ceramide.

 Revlon generates about a third of its total revenue from color cosmetics.
-Other major product lines include fragrance (more than 25%), hair care (more than 20%), skin care (some 10%), and beauty care (nearly 10%).
+Other major product lines include fragrance (about 25%), hair care (around 20%), skin care (more than 5%), and beauty care (about 15%).

-The US is Revlon's largest market, accounting for nearly half of its sales.
-North America (including the US) accounts for nearly 55% of total revenue; the Europe, Middle East, and Africa region generates about 30%; Asia, about 10%; and the Latin America and Pacific regions, about 5%, each.
+The US is Revlon's largest market, accounting for nearly half of its sales 50% of total revenue; the Europe, Middle East, and Africa region generates more than 25%; Asia, more than 10%; and the Latin America and Pacific regions, about 5%, each.

-The cosmetics maker also has operations in more than a dozen foreign countries and has a global reach and leading positions in several product categories in Australia, Canada, Eastern Europe (such as Russia), Mexico, South Africa and South America (such as Argentina).
+The cosmetics maker also has operations in about 25 foreign countries and has a global reach and leading positions in several product categories in Australia, Canada, Eastern Europe (such as Russia), Mexico, South Africa and South America (such as Argentina).

 Sales and Marketing